 The Garrick Theatre seating plan will help you find the best seats in the theater.

-Available facilities: Cloakroom, bar, merchandise kiosks, gender neutral washrooms
+Available facilities: bar, Cloakroom, merchandise kiosks, gender neutral washrooms

 The cost of tickets starts at £25 and will vary depending on the type of seats you choose.